Answers to All Your Camper Van Rental Questions

 Is renting in the Fall/Winter a good idea?

 YES!
 We generally don't let our vehicles go into know snow areas or ski parking lots, but if you want to take advantage of the mild winter conditions around most our region, renting a VW van is a great way to explore some beautiful areas without the crowds.
-Several of our vans have heaters to break the chill and give you warm home upon return from a hike or similar.
+All our vans have heaters to break the chill and give you warm home upon return from a hike or similar.
 These heaters are safe and convenient and built into the vans, running off the stock propane systems.
 We generally don't recommend more than two people in the winter months as it's hard to keep the vans dry and warm in a winter rainstorm when the pop top tent is up.
+But it can work with more than 2.

 Is Renting a VW Camper Van a Good Idea With Kids?